-All students in year 7 have a series of library lessons.
-During these lessons we aim to make reading fun, interesting and enjoyable for ALL students.
-This is achieved through a variety of activities such as individual reading, group work, reading challenges and special events.
+Students in Years 7 and 8 have scheduled library lessons throughout the year, as part of their English timetable.
+They will have time to change their books and engage in discussions about their reading choices and recommendations.
+Staff make time to hear students read at least once each term..
 We aim to make the library a pleasant space to be where students can enjoy spending time in classes or in their leisure time.
 Students are encouraged to choose books that are suitable for their age, abilities and interests.
 Help and advice is available with book selection.
 There are opportunities for students to spend time in the library for other subject areas.
 This could be to use the library for research, private study, project work, revision, computer facilities or to develop library skills.

 Throughout the school year we arrange a variety of events and activities which encourage students to make the most of the library and to enjoy using it.
 These events include:

 - Competitions and Quizzes

 - World Book Day events and free £1 book vouchers

 - Shadowing the Carnegie Book Awards